 If you’re publishing content frequently or have granted multiple user access, it’s one of the common SEO mistakes to accidentally mark the page noindex in the settings or in the HTML editor.

 You can check to see which pages are marked “noindex” by entering your URL in the dashboard Deepcrawl.com

 This tool will crawl your site and report the errors your website is generating as well as report all of your pages marked noindex.

 Failing to submit a sitemap

-A sitemap is a list of all the pages on your site.
+A sitemap is a list of all the pages that have been published on your website.
 Think of it as a blueprint search engines use to confirm the pages your site has on its index.
-Without a sitemap, your pages will not be indexed without any links pointing to the domain.
+Without a sitemap, you risk that your pages will not be indexed without any links pointing to the domain.

 To avoid this potential disaster, go to the Search Console and click on the sitemaps tab.
-You can submit your sitemap directly to Google to make sure they have all of your pages on their index.
+You can submit your sitemap directly to Google to make sure it has all of your pages on their index.

 Missing a canonical tag

 If there’s one thing that will immediately get your website penalized-it’s duplicate content.
 This could get your website sandboxed however you can easily correct the situation and recover your ranking by deleting the duplicate pages.